How To Plant Into An Existing Rock Wall – Step By Step Guide

 To dig a hole large enough to plant your plants into:

-2. Use a trowel to create a depth of approximately twice the width of the root ball.
+Use a trowel to create a depth approximately twice the root ball’s width.

 Using a gardening net is one way to avoid damaging your plants while growing on your rock wall.
 You can also place bricks or stones at the base of the plants to help them adhere to the wall.

 Plants should take a few other precautions when planting into a rock wall.
-Plants should be spaced 6 inches apart, and the wall should be inspected yearly for drainage issues.
+You should space plants 6 inches apart and inspect the wall yearly for drainage issues.

 Typically, the steps involved in planting into an existing rock wall involve excavating the needed space, drilling holes into the rock wall, inserting bolts into the holes, and then lowering the planting apparatus into the holes.